WE CHANGE LIVES

 Exceed works closely with ISPO to gain and maintain international accreditation standards and all of our P&O schools work closely with key partners, including government ministries, institutions of third-level education disabled persons’ organisations and other NGOs, to ensure that programme curricula comply with national standards and that graduates of P&O schools are recognised as health care professionals who can be integrated in national health systems.

 Places at our first, internationally-acclaimed school in Cambodia (established in 1994) are offered to students from other lower and middle income countries and this school will offer a course at ISPO Category 1 level from 2021.

 DEVELOPING CLINICAL SERVICES

-We work at grass roots with teachers, community leaders and families, encouraging integration and development of our beneficiaries.
-We also work with national and international resource holders and policy makers such as the local governments, ISPO and WHO, making sure that equal rights for persons with disabilities is on the agenda.
+We work at grass roots level with teachers, community leaders and families to encourage understanding of the needs and abilities of children and adults with disabilities and promote their inclusion in local communities and society in general.
+We also collaborate with national and international resource holders and policy makers, including national governments, ISPO and WHO, to ensure that equal rights and the inclusion of persons with disability is high on the agenda.

 COMMISSIONING ACTION-BASED RESEARCH